 Angioedema also may occur alongside hives (urticaria), a condition that causes swelling in the upper layer of the skin, or alone.
 When triggered by an allergic reaction, angioedema often is accompanied by hives.
 While angioedema causes large, thick welts, which may not be itchy, to appear in the skin, hives normally result in the appearance of smaller bumps that usually are itchy.

 Diagnosis of angioedema

-Angioedema is diagnosed following the examination of the affected area and a careful medical history.
+Angioedema is diagnosed following examination of the affected area(s) and patients’ medical and family history.

 Treatment depends on the severity and cause of the condition.
 Many cases of angioedema are short-lived and will clear up on their own without medication.

 Angioedema due to an allergic reaction can be prevented by avoiding exposure to specific triggers, like certain types of food.
 Cases where the condition is associated with a non-allergic therapy reaction can be resolved by having patients switch to a medication that does not trigger angioedema.